ionrock/ionrock.github.io/content/post/job-requirements-expanded.md

-+++
+---
-categories = ["management", "empathy", "hiring"] date = 2019-01-30T03:53:18Z
+categories: ["management", "empathy", "hiring"]
+date: 2019-01-30T03:53:18Z
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "job-requirements-expanded"
+slug: "job-requirements-expanded"
-summary = "I'm looking for someone to join my team!
-Here is a deeper dive describing what I'm looking for." tags = ["management", "empathy", "hiring"] title = "Job Requirements Expanded"
+summary: "I'm looking for someone to join my team!
+Here is a deeper dive describing what I'm looking for."

-+++
+tags: ["management", "empathy", "hiring"]
+title: "Job Requirements Expanded"

+---

 I've recently been working on a new project at work where I'll be trying to hire some folks to build a team.
 The first step has been to write the job description.
 I thought it would be interesting to expand on what I'm looking for as something of an easter egg for those candidates that do some googling before we chat.